Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Introduction

 \subsubsection{GP Approach}

 This approach utilizes a radio signal's specific physical property captured by the corresponding \emph{positioning element} (PE).
-For instance, time-based PEs use one basic physics theory that a signal constantly propagates with light speed $c\approx 3 \cdot 10^8$ (m/s).
-In other words, measuring a time-based PE is equivalent to estimating the distance to the user, transformed into the geometry of the user's possible location, e.g., a circle for \emph{time-of-arrival} (ToA) or \emph{round-trip time} (RTT), and a hyperbola for \emph{time-difference-of-arrival} (TDoA).
+For instance, time-based PEs use one fundamental physics theory that a signal constantly propagates with light speed $c\approx 3 \cdot 10^8$ (m/s).
+In other words, measuring a time-based PE is equivalent to estimating the distance to the user.
+It can be transformed into the geometry of the user's possible location, e.g., a circle for \emph{time-of-arrival} (ToA) or \emph{round-trip time} (RTT), and a hyperbola for \emph{time-difference-of-arrival} (TDoA).
 In addition to time-based ones, power-based, phase-based, and frequency-based PEs are usable in the same vein, summarized in numerous surveys such as \cite{Laoudias2018}~and~\cite{Zafari2019}.

-With multiple PEs, we can find the user's location by finding the intersection of each PE's geometry, called multilateration.
+With multiple PEs, we can estimate the user's location by finding the intersection of each PE's geometry, called multilateration.
 Due to its simple implementation and low operation cost, various multilateration algorithms have been adopted in practical systems. \emph{Observed TDoA} (OTDoA) is a representative positioning algorithm in cellular systems \cite{Fischer2014}.
-It uses multiple TDoAs of positioning reference signals from different positioning anchors, assuming all anchors are synchronized. {An RTT-based localization using WiFi \cite{Han2021} or \emph{ultra-wideband} (UWB) \cite{Feng2020} is another popular method suitable to a scenario without anchor synchronization (e.g., an indoor case) by exchanging positioning request messages and acknowledgments.
-On the other hand, a certain delay is inevitable, e.g., $100$-$120$ (msec) to measure three WiFi RTTs, according to \cite{Banin2017}.}
+It uses multiple TDoAs of positioning reference signals from different positioning anchors, assuming all anchors are synchronized.
+An RTT-based localization using WiFi \cite{Han2021} or \emph{ultra-wideband} (UWB) \cite{Feng2020} is another popular method suitable to a scenario without anchor synchronization (e.g., an indoor case) by exchanging positioning request messages and acknowledgments.
+On the other hand, an inevitable delay occurs, such as $100$-$120$ (msec) for three WiFi RTT measurements \cite{Banin2017}.

 A GP approach can provide a decent positioning accuracy when all PEs are measured under LoS conditions, while its accuracy is degraded if a few of them become NLoS \cite{Ibrahim2018}.
-An NLoS propagation significantly deviated from a direct path makes the distance to the user overestimated, resulting in inaccurate positioning far from the ground-truth.
+An NLoS propagation significantly deviated from a direct path makes the distance to the user overestimated, resulting in inaccurate positioning far from the ground truth.